With the vaccines comes new hope for kicking COVID-19 to the curb.

 Although most kids fall into the low-risk category, it doesn’t mean there’s NO risk of catching the virus and becoming sick.

 “While this is a step in the direction most people have been hoping for, it’s certainly not a free pass to return to pre-pandemic ‘normal.’
-We also have to keep in mind that infants, children and teens younger than 16 will not be able to get the COVID-19 vaccine for at least another several months or longer.
+We also have to keep in mind that infants and children younger than 12 will not be able to get the COVID-19 vaccine for at least another several months or longer.
 The infection prevention measures we’ve become accustomed to are still essential in the fight against this virus,” added Dr. Godbout.

 If you have questions about your family’s risk levels, including underlying health conditions, be sure to check with your doctor before making changes to your daily routines.